-The food was huge and massive!
+The food at Morel’s was huge and massive!
 And they have some nice outdoor seating that has you virtually on the strip and makes for some fantastic people watching!

-The thread count on the sheets was excellent as were the towels!
+The thread count on the sheets at The Palazzo was excellent as were the towels!
 The finish is luxe and you definitely feel you are having a 5-star experience!
 The location of this Las Vegas hotel is fantastic with easy access to everything you may need.
 The service at The Palazzo was also excellent – particularly the concierge service.

 I assume the reason for this is that people go and buy much cheaper alcohol at the Walgreens underneath the hotel and bring it back up.
 We did do this with some champagne but it was fine to grab a bucket and some ice and DIY chilling!

-Why not look the part while you’re in Vegas?
+Why not look the part while you’re in Las Vegas?
 I had a fantastic spray tan at the Venetian and if I lived nearby I would be doing this on a regular basis!
-The Canyon Ranch spa has a branch in The Venetian where you will get substantial discounts and extra access to facilities as a guest of either The Venetian or The Palazzo.
+The Canyon Ranch Spa has a branch in The Venetian Las Vegas where you will get substantial discounts and extra access to facilities as a guest of either The Venetian or The Palazzo.
 I should have devoted more time to Canyon Ranch!

 So many things to do in Vegas that aren’t gambling!
 Invest your money in shows and food and day trips rather than slot machine traumas!